R2-D2 Vocalizer

 A memory bank allows the operator to store and recall vocalizations.
 Pressing and holding on one of the memory buttons will write the most recent vocalization to that slot.
 Pressing and releasing a memory button normally will trigger that vocalization.

-THE AI
+THE MODEL

 With the interface built, it's time to bring R2 to life.